My awards for the best sites to give you the best way to learn French online for free!

 Virtual Library Resource Page

-A small but eclectic list of resources from Elizabethtown College to help you learn French, including some literary sites if you want some real culture and heavy reading!
+A small but eclectic list of resources from Elizabethtown College to help you learn the French language, including some literary sites if you want some real culture and heavy reading!

 Sarah has set up and runs a fantastic blog for parents who want to teach their children French from a young age.
 She is a French teacher and wants to raise her two children as bilingual French-English and takes her readers through great articles on how she does that, including games, everyday conversations, book reviews and stories abut how she’s getting on.
 Well worth a look if you want your children to speak French!